Data Export: CSV

 Bone Constraints

-Enabling this option will include 3D position data for each Marker Constraints locations (not actual marker location) of bone segments in skeleton and trained markerset assets.
+3D position data for the location of each Marker Constraint of bone segments in skeleton and trained markerset assets.
 Compared to the real marker positions included within the Markers columns, the Bone Markers show the solved positions of the markers as affected by the skeleton tracking but not affected by occlusions.

 Exclude Fingers